lizgi/photo-gala/README.md

 ## Known Bugs
-* There are no known bugs
+* There are no known bug

-## Support and Contact Information

-To make a contribution to the code used or for any queries feel free to contact me via my email addresses ezekiel.nyambane@student.moringaschool.com or kibiezekiel@gmail.com

 ## License